8fold/site-joshbruce.com/content/public/experiences/the-self/content.md

 2. Scarcity alone doesn't make something more valuable.
 3. Intent and impact are not mutually inclusive or exclusive.
 4. Your mind is for having ideas, not storing them (David Allen).
-5. You never know, for sure, how you’ll respond to a situation until you’re in that situation.
+5. You never know, for sure, how you’ll respond to a situation until you’re in that situation and you can prepare yourself for a variety of situations.

 ### Practices